capple217/CallGraphUML/README.md

 The current checkpoint to reach is to create a node structure to contain the data of all classes/structs/functions/etc. such that it's easy to sort them accordingly and unwrap them

+    - The graph object we create will be a foundation used within the LibClang file to store the AST nodes when traversing its tree